Best Whale Watching Seasons in Kaikoura

 There are several key factors that drive the migration patterns of whales, including changes in water temperature, food availability, and breeding behavior.
 For example, whales that feed on krill or other small crustaceans will migrate to areas where these food sources are abundant, while whales that feed on larger prey, such as fish or squid, may not migrate as far or as frequently.

-Breeding behavior also plays a crucial role in the migration patterns of whales.
-Some species, such as the humpback whale, will migrate to specific breeding grounds each year to mate and give birth.
 These migrations can be driven by a combination of environmental cues, such as changes in water temperature or the timing of seasonal food availability, as well as social and behavioral factors, such as the need to establish mating territories or to form social bonds with other whales.

 The Importance of Understanding Whale Migration Patterns